CDCgov/prime-reportstream/frontend-react/docs/rs-handling-errors.md

 };
 ```

-> This function also wraps the component with `<Suspense>` since these are network errors we're catching for now. **IF** we seek to catch non-network errors, we should consider splitting the suspense wrapper out to cut down on the DOM size.

 Now, any throws that happen from that point in the tree, all the way down, will be caught by this boundary and not affect anything above it in the tree.

 ## Add a custom error type

 To create a custom throwable that works within the `RSErrorBoundary` ecosystem, extend the `RSError` abstract custom error class.
 Intellisence or other code scanning tools should recognize that you need to implement:

-- `parseCode` - a method for taking in a code whether hard-coded or sent from a server, and returning the right enumerated error name
+- `parseCode` - a method for taking in a code whether hard-coded or sent from a server, and returning the right enumerated error name.
+Alternatively, you could instantiate your class with a single default code by returning it from this method
 - `constructor` - should be easy, just read in the required variables and pass them to `super()`

-## Add a new `ErrorName`
+## Add a new `ErrorName` value(s) to enum

 The `ErrorName` enum drives the error page rendering system.
 Every code can be linked to one or two UIs: a page and message (banner).
 You can find this enum in the `RSError.ts` file.